Less-Than-Perfect/CBC-Bit-Flipper-Perl5/README.md

 - [ ] Add user friendliness
 - [ ] Think of features to be added
 - [ ] Create Documentation

+# Why Perl?
+Why not?
+This is in fact my first Perl script, horrible right?